 The Agency recognizes deferred outflows of resources and deferred inflows of resources as prescribed by GASB Statement No. 63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position, and GASB Statement No. 65, Items Previously Reported as Assets and Liabilities.
-They are distinguished from assets and liabilities, and are defined as "a consumption of net assets by the government that is applicable to a future reporting period, and an acquisition of net assets by the government that is applicable to a future reporting period."
+They are distinguished from assets and liabilities, and are defined as "a consumption of net assets by the government that is applicable to a future reporting period,"